chudeyang0225/ssport/README.md

 # ssport
 Port open/close and data traffic log option for centos 6.
 ONLY TESTED UNDER CENTOS 6!
 OTHER OS NOT GUARANTEED!
 Automatically creates a script 'logcsv.sh' which functions as traffic logger.
-Crontab can call this scipt to log data.
+Cronjob can call this scipt to log data.
 Manually running it is also possible.
 Log data is saved in '/portlog.csv' with 3 columns: (Timestamp in Unix format), port and (Traffic since last log in bytes)

 Flags: (One flag at a time)